Dianne Welsh: Education and career

 Welsh has a B.A. from the University of Iowa (1978), an M.S.
 Emporia State University (1984), and a Ph.D. from the University of Nebraska–Lincoln (1988).
 She has worked at multiple universities including Eastern Washington University, where she was promoted to professor in 1997.
 From 2005 until 2008 she was the Walter Chair in Entrepreneurship at the University of Tampa, and in 2008 she was named the Hayes Distinguished Professor at the University of North Carolina at Greensboro.

 Welsh is known for her work in developing university programs on entrepreneurship.
 To meet this objective she co-authored the fourth edition of Global Entrepreneurship and the accompanying Global Entrepreneurship Case Studies.
 Welsh has launched three entrepreneurship centers/programs, at John Carroll University, the University of Tampa, and the University of North Carolina Greensboro.
 From 2013 until 2014 she was the president of the Small Business Institute.

 Selected publications

 Honors and awards

 She was named a Justin Longenecker fellow of the United States' Association for Small Business & Entrepreneurship in 2011, and a fellow of the Small Business Institute in 2017.
 In 2018, she received the Deshpande Symposium award for Excellence in Curriculum Innovation in Entrepreneurship Award.
 In 2019 she received the North Carolina Board of Governor award for excellence in teaching, and the Barbara Hollander award for Lifetime Achievement from the Family Firm Institute in 2019.
 Welsh received the Legacy Award for Lifetime achievement from the Global Consortium of Entrepreneurship Centers in 2020.
+She won the Outstanding Contributions to Advancing Innovation and Entrepreneurship Award from the Deshpande Foundation in 2021.